dvhar/robot/ProgrammersGuide.md

     -If he doesn't, he may be dead.
 Try plugging his charger in, and try step one again.
         *You should charge him for at least 90 minutes before using him.
 2. After he's turned on, he will tell you his IP address.

     -Write that down, you will need it.
-3. Type the IP address he tells you into your search bar.
+3. Connect Nao to your computer's network and type the IP address he tells you into your browser's address bar.

     -You have to ensure he's registered before you can download the choregraphe software.
 4. This robot should already be registered, but to login to the site use:

     -username: nao
-    -password: beget579[delete
 5. Press connect

-How to Connect Him to Your Computer:
-1. Give your ethernet port the right ip address.
-It's the same subnet as the robot.
+To connect Nao to your computer, first give your ethernet port an IP address with the same subnet as Nao's.

 On windows:

-        -control panel
+1. control panel
-        -network and sharing center
+2. network and sharing center
-        -change adapter settings
+3. change adapter settings
-        -pick an interface
+4. pick an interface
-        -properties
+5. properties
-        -internet protocol v4
+6. internet protocol v4
-        -properties
+7. properties
-        -enter ip address and netmask
+8. enter ip address and netmask

 On Linux:
-        -open terminal
+1. open terminal
-        -find out your interface name using:
+2. find out your interface name: ifconfig
-            ifconfig
-        -give that interface an ip address:
-            sudo ifconfig <interface name> <ip address> netmask 255.255.0.0
+3. give that interface an ip address: sudo ifconfig \<interface name\> \<ip address\> netmask 255.255.0.0

 How to Download Choregraphe:
 1. In order to download Choregraphe, Nao has to be registered.